jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_datetime.rst

 ----

 The :ref:`person<how to make a person with a class>` project has a problem with the calculation of the ages.
 It only shows the right age if the program is run in ``2026``, because the year is hardcoded.
-If I run it in a different year or change the year on my computer, the tests for :ref:`say_hello<test say_hello method>` will fail.
+If I run it in a different year or change the year on my computer, the ages will be wrong and the tests for :ref:`say_hello<test say_hello method>` will fail.

 I want the calculation to always be right, which means the program should always know the correct year.

-I can do that with the `datetime module`_ from `The Python Standard Library`_.
+I can use the `datetime module`_ from `The Python Standard Library`_.
 You can think of it as a toolbox with different tools I can use to do things with dates and times.
+I can also use :ref:`assertions<what is an assertion?>` to make sure I get the right year of birth for the calculations.

 ----